blasvinas/golang/README.md

 * int alias to int32 or int64 depending on the number of bits of the CPU where you are running the program.
 * uint alias to unsigned int.

-Unless you have a specific need about the size or the sign,  use int when declaring your valiables.
+Unless you have a specific need about the size or the sign,  use int when declaring your variables.

 ```go
 package main